ilyaup/cloud-storage-server-and-client-in-netty/README.md

 To run server and client, you should run "main" method in cloudserver package in CloudServer class.
 After it is loaded <br/>
 and running, you should run "main" method in cloudclient package in CloudClient class.
-When it is running, you can run<br/>
+When it is running, you can run these commands:
-these commands:

 login &lt;login&gt; &lt;password&gt; <br/>